-The four main categories have been broken down into sub-categories.
-For each of the sub-categories, questions have been formulated as a tool to analyse the transferability or scalability of a practice.
-Similar to the steps mentioned above, a stepwise approach can be applied to each of the criteria.
-They can be used to:
+The four factors have been broken down into several principles.
+For each of them, questions have been formulated to create a tool to analyse the transferability or scalability of a practice.

-- a) get a better idea about the existing practice (How were things done at the existing implementation site(s)?). - b) determine congruency between the existing practice and the one to be transferred (Can the existing design be applied?
-To what extent does it cover the problems and targets in the new area?). - c) help to identify essential elements for which equivalents need to be found (Which essential structural elements cannot be transferred as they are?
-What equivalents can be found for them?).
-What constitute essential elements for the practice in question can vary.
-For instance, this can be a certain type of funding, network partners, a specific target group, or the involvement of certain actors or population etc.

-d) assess the necessity of adaptations of additional, more general elements (What elements need to be adapted to increase the fit?).

-5.2.
-Balance of bottom-up and top-down approach with inclusion of target population
+5.1.
+BALANCE OF BOTTOM-UP AND TOP-DOWN APPROACH WITH INCLUSION OF TARGET POPULATION

-- Apply the entire practice to local settings and customs Does the existing practice suit the context in which it shall be transferred?
-Is the overall practice designed in a way to be adaptable to different local settings and customs? - Be flexible at local level when implementing and adapting the programme This criterion applies to the practice's capacity to be flexible to specific needs on the lowest level of implementation.
-This would e. g. apply to different neighbourhoods of a practice in one municipalities or different municipalities in a region etc. Does the existing practice show a high degree of flexibility on the local level?
+Application of the entire practice to local settings and customs

+Does the existing practice suit the context in which it will be transferred?
+Is the overall practice designed in a way to be adaptable to different local settings and customs?

+Flexibility at local level when implementing and adapting the programme

+(This principle would apply e.g. to different neighbourhoods of a practice in one municipality or different municipalities in a region etc.)

+Does the existing practice show a high degree of flexibility at a local level?
 Is this flexibility transferrable and applicable to a new setting?

-Are adaptations possible during the duration of the project? - Include 'all' (all ages, backgrounds), but think especially of the most vulnerable groups/areas
+Are adaptations possible during the duration of the project?

+Inclusion of 'all' (all ages, backgrounds), taking into consideration especially the most vulnerable groups/ areas

 Do all target groups (e. g. different age classes, socioeconomic status, gender) of the existing practice coincide with the ones in the target area?
 Is there a need to transfer all of them?
 Does the transferred practice adequately address vulnerable groups?
 Are any adaptations necessary?

-- Involve target group(s) when doing the needs assessment Does the transferred practice include a needs assessment with the intended target groups? - Involve communities in decision making on programmes and their practices In contrast to the previous criterion, this one focuses rather on the implementation of the practice and the decision-making process about its content.
+> Involvement of target group(s) when doing the needs assessment

+Does the transferred practice include a needs assessment with the intended target groups?

+> Involvement of communities in decision making on programmes and their practices

+(In contrast to the previous principle, this one focuses rather on the implementation of the practice and the decision-making process about its content.)

-How was the decision making process conducted in the existing practice?
+How was the decision-making process conducted in the existing practice?